 Medical equipment repair people are in charge of installing and maintaining patient equipment.
 This ranges from simple walkers to complex machinery such as MRI machines.
-You may be the person who is in charge of troubleshooting problems, as well as being the person to fix the problem.
+You could be the individual tasked with identifying issues and also the one responsible for resolving them.

 The tools you will use as a medical equipment repair tech will vary.
 You may need nothing more than a simple screwdriver, to tighten a few screws.
 Or you may need intricate computer software, especially when working on larger diagnostic machines such as MRI scanners and CT scanners.
 You may choose to specialize in just one area of equipment as well.
 In this career, you will be working with other techs, nurses and doctors.
 There may be occasions when you will run into patients while you are working as well.
-Most of these jobs are located at hospitals.
+Most of these jobs are located in hospitals.
 However, you can also find jobs in physician offices, doctor’s offices and some clinics.
-While the majority of these jobs are daytime shifts, through the week, there may be times when you are needed at an off hour or on a weekend.
-This is one of the medical jobs that doesn’t require a degree.
+While the majority of these jobs are daytime shifts, through the week, there may be times when you are needed at an off-hour or on a weekend.
 The career outlook for medical equipment repair techs good, as it is expected to grow in the next ten years.

 Median Annual Salary: $46,310

-In this healthcare career, you may also be responsible for handing tools to the surgeons, cutting sutures, moving the lighting and keeping track of surgical items.
+In this healthcare career you may also be responsible for handing tools to the surgeons, cutting sutures, moving the lighting and keeping track of surgical items.
 Once the surgery is completed, you may be the person who takes the patient to the recovery area or their room.
 Additionally, you may be the person who cleans the operating room, once the surgery is completed.
 There are many employment opportunities that will provide on the job training as this is a hospital job that doesn’t require a degree.
-However, if you are motivated to go back to school, you can also achieve an associate degree to become a surgical technologist.
+Nonetheless, if you possess the drive to return to academia, pursuing an associate degree could pave your way to becoming a surgical technologist.
 The job forecast for surgical techs is expected to increase by twelve percent over the next ten years.

 Median Annual Salary $45,030

-As a registered nurse, you may be responsible for checking a patient’s vital signs, such as blood pressure and oxygen rate.
+In the capacity of a registered nurse, one of your duties might include monitoring patient’s essential indicators like blood pressure and oxygen levels.
 Other duties may include inserting and starting intravenous therapy, as well as keeping doctors up to date on the status of the patient.
 You may also do simple tasks such as clean wounds and change bandages.
 You may speak to your patient or their caregivers about proper home care.

 Median Annual Salary: $35,320